NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

   **Required**.
 String, following syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`_.
 Units the diagnostic expects the dimension to be in.
 Currently the framework only supports decimal ``degrees_north`` and ``degrees_east``, respectively.

 ``range``:
   :ref:`Array<array>` (list) of two numbers.
 Optional.
 If given, specifies the range of values the diagnostic expects this dimension to take.
-For eaxmple, ``"range": [-180, 180]`` for longitude will have the first entry of the longitude variable in each data file be near -180 degrees (not exactly -180, because dimension values are cell midpoints), and the last entry near +180 degrees.
+For example, ``"range": [-180, 180]`` for longitude will have the first entry of the longitude variable in each data file be near -180 degrees (not exactly -180, because dimension values are cell midpoints), and the last entry near +180 degrees.

 ``need_bounds``:
   Boolean.
 Optional: assumed ``false`` if not specified.
 If ``true``, the framework will ensure that bounds are supplied for this dimension, in addition to its midpoint values, following the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#cell-boundaries>`_: the ``bounds`` attribute of this dimension will be set to the name of another netCDF variable containing the bounds information.